Listening is a skill that is often overlooked and definitely undervalued.

 - Listen to nonverbal messages.
 Many messages are communicated nonverbally by tone of voice, facial expressions, energy level, or posture.

 - Give feedback.
 Look directly at the speaker.
 Now and then nod to show that you understand.
-At appropriate points you may also smile, frown, laugh, or remain silent.
+At appropriate points, you may also smile, frown, laugh, or remain silent.

 These are all ways to let the speaker know that you are really listening.
 Remember, you listen with your face and the rest of your body as well as your ears!
 Apply these tips to become a better listener to improve your career and your life.